Yablonovy Mountains

-The Yablonoi Mountains or Yablonovy Mountains (Яблоновый хребет, Яабланай шэлэ нуруу, Yaablanai shele nuruu; Хэнтий нуруу, Khentii nuruu) are a mountain range, in Transbaikal (mainly in Zabaykalsky Krai, Khentii province), Siberia, Russia, Mongolia.
-The range is sparsely inhabited with most settlements engaged in mining.
-The area is especially rich in tin.
-The city of Chita lies between the Yablonoi Mountains to the west and the Chersky Range to the east.
+The Yablonovy Mountains (also known as the Yablonovy Range; Russian: Яблоновый хребет; Buryat: Яабланай шэлэ нуруу; Mongolian: Яблоны нуруу, Yablony Mountains) form a continuous mountain range spanning Transbaikal (Zabaykalsky Krai), Siberia, Russia.
+This integrated system serves as the primary watershed between the Arctic and Pacific Oceans.
+While the range is sparsely inhabited, it is notably rich in natural resources, particularly tin, with most settlements engaged in the mining industry.

+Several major cities and strategic settlements are situated along this mountain system:

+In Mongolia: The capital city, Ulaanbaatar, lies at the southwestern edge of the range near the Bogd Khan Mountain.
+Along the southern foothills is Chinggis City, while the western branches of the system house the industrial and transit hubs of Züünkharaa and Sükhbaatar.

+In Russia: The city of Chita is the primary urban center, situated between the Yablonovy Mountains to the west and the Chersky Range to the east.
+The historical border town of Kyakhta is located on the northwestern slopes, and the industrial city of Petrovsk-Zabaykalsky lies within the range's mountain valleys.

 The Trans-Siberian Railroad passes the mountains at Chita and runs parallel to the range before going through a tunnel to bypass the heights.

 Geography

-The Yablonoi Mountains stretch for about 650 km in a northeast–southwest direction.
+The Yablonovy Mountains stretch for about 650 km in a northeast–southwest direction.
 They rise mostly in the western part of the Zabaikalsky Krai, with a small section in the southeastern part of Buryatia.
 The width of the range varies between 20 km and 120 km.
 The Vitim Plateau lies to the north and the Borshchovochny Range to the east of the range.
 The tallest peak is Kontalaksky Golets, a "golets"-type of mountain with a bald peak, at 1706 m above sea level.

+Its southwestern continuation is the Khentei-Daur Highlands.

 The Vitim River flows at the northwestern edge of the range, together with its tributaries the Konda and the Karenga, which flow northeastwards.
 To the southwest flow the Khilok and the Ingoda and in the northeast the Olyokma.